mainturi/PySpark-Implementing-Logistic-regression-on-Pyspark/README.md

 # PySpark-Implementing-Logistic-regression

-This analysis amis at applying Logistic Regression using Pyspark to predicit onset of Diabetis.
+This analysis aims at applying Logistic Regression using Pyspark to predicit onset of Diabetis.
 The URL for the Dataset: https://www.kaggle.com/wanglaiqi/pimaindiansdiabetesdata